 The City Center Tour is more focused on the political history of Buenos Aires.
 You’ll start at the National Congress and make stops at several important landmarks as you learn about Argentina’s fascinating history, from the prosperity of the early 1900s to The Dirty War.
 As the name suggests, this was one of the darkest periods in the country’s past.

 The Retiro and Recoleta Tour is more cultural, focusing on the city’s parks, architecture, and religious landmarks.
 As you walk through some of Buenos Aires’ most beautiful areas, you’ll learn about some of the city’s famous figures, from war heroes to eccentric aristocrats.

-The City Center Tours run on Tuesdays, Thursdays, and Saturdays at 3 pm, while the Retiro and Recoleta tours are on Mondays, Wednesdays, and Fridays at 10 am.
+The City Center Tours run Monday to Saturday at 3 pm and last for 2.5 hours.
+The Retiro and Recoleta tours are on Monday to Saturday at 10:30 am, lasting 3 hours.
 This means that you can easily do both (and you may as well since it’s free!).

 However, if you only have time for one, we prefer the Retiro and Recoleta tour.
 It was more engaging and really showed us the character of the city.

 The only downside to free walking tours is that the groups can get pretty big, which can be a bit overwhelming.
 If you want a more intimate experience, we recommend opting for a paid walking tour instead.